cecrandell/excel/Section 18: Excel PivotTables/README.md

 <img src="Images/tablenames.png" width="400" />

-- You can then rename the table name in the "Table Design" tab in the ribbon on the far left.
+- You can then rename the table name in the "Table Design" tab in the ribbon on the far left (no spaces).

 - Once your table is formatted, you can now create a PivotTable by navigating to the "Insert" tab in the ribbon, then select "PivotTable" on the far left.